- Search The Registry

 (The Superior Jazz Band, 1910)

-In moving away from European influences, jazz attained with Don Cherry, Don Ellis, and others inserted fusions with the music of other cultures, especially the music of India and the Arab world.
+In moving away from European influences, jazz attained by Don Cherry, Don Ellis, and others inserted fusions with the music of other cultures, especially the music of India and the Arab world.
 A counter tendency during the 1970s was the use of technology, particularly rhythmic ones, taken from rock.
 This led jazz musicians to experiment with electronic instruments.
-The most successful were Miles Davis' later bands, and the Weather Report, Return to Forever, and the Mahavishnu Orchestra.
-A different trend resulted, an unaccompanied improvisation by melody instruments.
+The most successful were Miles Davis' later bands, Weather Report, Return to Forever, and the Mahavishnu Orchestra.
+A different trend resulted, in an unaccompanied improvisation by melody instruments.

 The tradition of the free jazz of the 1960s was carried on by pianist Cecil Taylor and by groups such as the Art Ensemble of Chicago into the 1980s.
 This techno-based style of jazz is also called fusion; a popular form of music developed in the 1970s.
 Its main characteristics are drumming styles and instrumentation of rock music going with improvisation with a strong emphasis on electronic instruments and dance rhythms.
 Although various jazz musicians began to include at least some jazz-rock in their performances and recordings no matter what their basic style, a few who made significant contributions before the 1970s also created original styles within jazz-rock as well, notably former Miles Davis associates pianist-composers Herbie Hancock, Chick Corea, and Joe Zawinul; saxophonist-composer Wayne Shorter; and guitarist John McLaughlin.